Firefox 58 Gets Graphics Speed Boost, Web App Abilities - Slashdot

 Re: (Score:2)

-Firefox is on the right track (Score:3)
+Firefox is on the right track (Score:4, Interesting)

 Nevertheless I would really like to see a way to measure webworker performance.
 Sometimes I have the feeling that there is quite some fluctuation.
 For example when I work with iconfu.com [iconfu.com], sometimes the icons get rendered blazingly fast, and sometimes it takes seconds.
 Not sure what is causing this, also since I cannot measure webworker performance, there is not really an easy way to find out.